25+ Starbucks Interview Questions & Best Sample Answers

 How would you deal with an angry customer?

 Answer: I would first try to listen to the customer and understand why they are upset.
 Then address the problem calmly.
-If I didn’t address the customer correctly, I would ask a shift manager to help with the situation and see if we can resolve the conflict.
+If I didn’t address the customer correctly, I would ask a shift manager to help with the situation and see if we can resolve it.

 How would you practice “great customer service”?